mrseanryan/gpt-eval-translations/src/eval-via-multi-lingual-embedder/README.md

 For this Python script, we use the model via the package sentence-transformers.
 That package provides the function `util.cos_sim()`.

+## Results

+- despite not relying on the 'known good' translation (which is used by the eval-via-embedder tool), the quality of results was 98% correct compared to the eval-via-embedder tool.

 ## Dependencies

 - Python 3.11